forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 There is a strong opposition from Russia to the expansion of NATO to its close neighbors, especially since the mid 90s.
 Possible reasons for this are:
 * From the Cold War, the NATO itself or at least the name carries ballast: "It is true that ordinary Russians have a fairly negative attitude towards NATO: only a third think that Russia’s membership of the Alliance would be desirable.
 Yet, at the same time a majority of Russians would be ready to join ‘a military–political alliance together with European countries and the United States’." as stated in [Forsberg 2005](#forsberg-05).
 * The [NATO actions and interventions in the Yugoslavian Wars](#nato-in-the-yugoslavian-wars) were [perceived] aggressive and in violation with international laws (including the UN charter).
-* The NATO was/is [perceived] anti Russian, which is official since the Madrid conference 2022 - though it practically always has been at least to some extent e.g. there were/are constraint for countries to operate NATO and Russian military equipment alongside.
+* The NATO was/is [perceived] anti Russian, which is official since the Madrid conference 2022 - though it practically always has been at least to some extent e.g. there have been/are constraint for countries to operate NATO and Russian military equipment alongside.